 The Office of Nuclear Physics in the DOE Office of Science supports research in nuclear astrophysics—the physics needed to understand the reactions that produce the elements.
 Two university-based DOE Centers of Excellence, the Cyclotron Institute at Texas A&M University and the Triangle Universities Nuclear Laboratory, specialize in the study of nuclear astrophysics.
 DOE also funds the theory and modeling of the Big Bang, stars, supernovae, and neutron star mergers, all sources of elements.
 The DOE Office of Science’s Argonne Tandem Linac Accelerator System (ATLAS) user facility is home to the world's most powerful spectrometer for nuclear structure research.
 Moving forward, the Office of Nuclear Physics is now supporting the construction of the Facility for Rare Isotope Beams at Michigan State University.
 This accelerator will produce short-lived and never-before-seen neutron-rich nuclei that play a role in the production of the heaviest elements.

 - Scientists believe the heaviest naturally occurring elements, including gold, platinum and uranium, are produced in violent neutron-rich environments such as the merger of two neutron stars or supernovae.
-Under these conditions, neutrons gain nuclei faster than they can decay.
+Under these conditions, nuclei capture neutrons very quickly to produce heavier nuclei.

 Resources and Related Terms